Cebuano people: History

-The Cebuano, Alvarez - Pido Family in the 1960s.
-Headed by Capt.
-Pablo Pido Sr. His wife, Luisa Alvarez - Pido, was given the Papal Cross; Pro Ecclesia et Pontifice by Archbishop of Cebu Julio Rosales, which she was wearing in the photo.

 Sergio Osmeña the Fourth President of the Philippines.

 Culture and festivities

 The Sinulog Festival, which is held annually on the third Sunday of January in Cebu City.

 Part of the dominant culture in the Philippines known as the Lowland Christians.
-The majority of Cebuanos are Roman Catholic, with many in rural areas synchronizing Catholicism with indigenous Bisayan folk religion.
+Known to be the first Filipinos to convert to Christianity, the majority of Cebuanos are Roman Catholic, with many in rural areas synchronizing Catholicism with indigenous Bisayan folk religion.
 A minority of Cebuanos (specifically those in Mindanao) are Roman Catholic, or in mixed Chinese-Cebuano families, incorporate Catholic beliefs with aspects of Buddhism or Taoism.

 Among the island's notable festivities are the Sinulog festival, which is a mixture of Christian and native cultural elements, celebrated annually every third week of January.

 Language

 Map of the distribution Cebuano people.

 The Cebuano language is spoken by more than twenty million people in the Philippines and is the most widely spoken of the Visayan languages.
 Most speakers of Cebuano are found in Cebu, Bohol, Siquijor, southeastern Masbate, Biliran, Western and Southern Leyte, eastern Negros and most of Mindanao except Bangsamoro Autonomous Region in Muslim Mindanao.
 Like with other Filipino ethnolinguistic groups, Tagalog (Filipino) and English are also spoken by Cebuanos as second languages.

 Despite being one of the largest ethnic groups, Cebuanos outside their homeland tend to fluently learn the languages native in areas where they settled and assimilated, along with their native language.
 Hiligaynon is spoken and understood by the Cebuanos living in Negros Occidental and Soccsksargen.
 They often speak a mixture of Cebuano and Hiligaynon in Sagay and neighboring municipalities of Negros Occidental facing Iloilo and Cebu and municipalities bordering Negros Oriental, Bukidnon and Davao del Sur.
 Cebuano residents in Zamboanga City and Caraga Region are fluent in Zamboanga Chavacano, Butuanon and Surigaonon respectively, with the two latter are related to Cebuano.
 They have also varying fluencies in various Lumad languages, the Danao languages, Tausug (linguistically related to Cebuano), Yakan, and Sama, in which these languages are native to the areas where Cebuanos also inhabit, coexist with and even assimilated to the natives, and to the lesser extent, Ilocano (a language originated in Ilocandia), which is also spoken in Soccsksargen and various parts of Bukidnon, Misamis Oriental, Caraga, Zamboanga Sibugay and Davao Region.
 Cebuanos in Masbate and Eastern Visayas can also speak Masbateño, one of the Bicol languages and Waray.